vansh-seth/Design-Analysis-of-Algorithms/Practicals/Practical-13/Readme.md

-Certainly!
-Here's a rewritten version for your README.md file:

----

 # Longest Common Subsequence (LCS)

 The Longest Common Subsequence (LCS) problem involves finding the length of the longest subsequence that is common to two given strings, S1 and S2.